 Some of you may not have been interviewed before.
-We thought it would be helpful to recall the experience of one interview candidate.
+We thought it would be helpful to recall the experience of one interview candidate (Box 1.2):

-A candidate's ST1 interview experience
+Box 1.2 A candidate's ST1 interview experience

-My ST1 Ophthalmology interview consisted of two interview panels each interviewing for 15 minutes, although speaking to friends going through the same process, this varied between Deaneries.
+My ST1 Ophthalmology interview consisted of two interview panels, each interviewing for 15 minutes, although speaking to friends going through the same process indicated that this varied between Deaneries.
 Some Deaneries elected to stick to a one-panel 30-minute interview.
-As a rule, interview time was 30 minutes as a minimum, and included examination of candidates' portfolios.
-The emphasis was placed upon generic medical skills and aspects of good medical practice.
-Assessment focused upon the Person Specifications.
+As a rule, interview time was 30 minutes at a minimum, and included examination of candidates' portfolios.
+The emphasis was placed on generic medical skills and aspects of good medical practice.
+Assessment focused on the Person Specifications.
 The following areas were included:

-- · Commitment to the specialty
+- commitment to the specialty

-- Practical skills (specialty specific)
+- practical skills (specialty specific)

-- Teamwork and communication skills
+- teamwork and communication skills

-- Management skills
+- management skills

-- Decision-making skills
+- decision-making skills

-- Critical appraisal skills
+- critical appraisal skills

-- Presentation skills
+- presentation skills.

 One member of the panel was assigned to examining and then marking my portfolio.
-The first interview station included a 'history taking' type OSCE, similar to Medical School Finals, lasting approximately 6-7 minutes.
-This tested a range of skills such as acquiring necessary information using a series of open and closed questions, addressing expectations, beliefs and concerns, etc. It appeared that the panel had a 'mark sheet' on which points were allocated.
+The first interview station included a 'history taking' type Organization for Security and Co-operation in Europe (OSCE), similar to Medical School Finals, lasting approximately 6-7 minutes.
+This tested a range of skills such as acquiring necessary information using a series of open and closed questions, addressing expectations, beliefs and concerns, and so on.
+It appeared that the panel had a 'mark sheet' on which points were allocated.